how to make concrete smooth and shiny

 Polishing concrete involves up to nine different steps using a variety of different grinding tools.
 There are also different levels that you can achieve, depending on how shiny you wish your surface to be.

 The finer abrasives come in 800, 1500, and 3000 grit, depending on the desired sheen that you wish to achieve.
-The higher grit you get, the finer the finish will be.
+The higher the grit you get, the finer the finish will be.

 So if you are looking for a long-lasting, sustainable shine, then a mechanical polish is certainly the way to go.